marberts/piar/paper/paper.md

 makes a Jevons index, but any bilateral generalized-mean index is possible.
 Note that price data here are in levels, not changes, but the `price_relative()` function can make the necessary conversion and construct a numeric vector of price relatives for each product.
+Missing price relatives are ignored by setting `na.rm = TRUE`.

 ```r
 elementals <- ms_prices |>